20 Animals That Eat Chickens

 Raccoons have adapted well to city life and are known for rummaging through trash and occasionally preying on small animals like cats and dogs.

-They have the ability to reach into coops and grab chickens, often leaving behind evidence such as head and crop consumption, partially eaten chickens pulled through fencing and empty eggshells.
+They can reach into coops and grab chickens, often leaving behind evidence such as head and crop consumption, partially eaten chickens pulled through fencing, and empty eggshells.

-To prevent raccoon attacks, it’s crucial to secure the coop with sturdy fencing buried into the ground and bent outward to prevent digging.
+To prevent raccoon attacks, the coop must be secured with sturdy fencing buried into the ground and bent outward to prevent digging.

 Coop latches and doors should be securely locked, and additional measures like removing brush piles and ensuring a clean and mowed perimeter can further deter raccoons.